Every child at Washington Episcopal School studies visual and performing arts.

 Artwork by every child is displayed as a completed project in our hallways throughout the school year.
 In early spring, WES hosts an Arts Celebration Week as the culminating celebration of artwork produced by all WES students.
 Activities include special guest artist presentations, self-guided parent tours, and more.

 Students in Grades 1-8 have numerous opportunities to read a scripture lesson, sing in two-part harmony, or stand up and perform on a solo instrument during Chapel services throughout the year.

 Our goal is to give students the opportunity and ability for expression, appreciation, and development in music.
 This is achieved through independent and ensemble performance, movement and expression, music reading and notation, and observing professional performances.

 "Art is the product of everything that we learn in life.
 It is an expression of who we are and what we know from the inside out."

 — Courtney Clark, Art Teacher

 Our kind, accepting environment allows each student to flourish artistically and shine on stage.

 At WES, there’s much to applaud.
 It may be an individual choral performance, a trumpet solo, a Shakespearean production, or a comedic play that makes you want to cheer.

-Music and Movement classes allow our students to learn about rhythm as they play the drums, dance to the beat, and learn new songs.
+Music classes allow our students to learn about rhythm as they play the drums, dance to the beat, and learn new songs.
 Students develop their gross motor skills, singing voice, and musical ear through vocal exploration, singing games, simple folk dances, and music listening activities.
 Through song, they retell the Christmas story at their annual performance.

 In spring they take the stage at their May Day performance to the delight of the audience.